 Disembark in Loreto after breakfast and transfer to the city center.
 You’ll have the opportunity to visit the first mission in Baja California, as well as the nearby museum to learn more about what makes this town so special.
 Enjoy free time to explore quaint shops and vibrant side streets.
 After lunch, transfer to Loreto Airport for flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Reverse Itinerary (La Paz/San Carlos): 3/16/2020, 3/15/2021

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-PHOTOS: © Sven-Olaf Lindblad (Dolphin and Zodiac); Ralph Lee Hopkins (Sunset, Photographer, Cactus, Zodiac); Michael S. Nolan (Gray Whale and Calf, Whale and Zodiac, Sea Lion): Jack Swenson (Kayaking)
+Photos ©: Jay Dickman (Whale Eye); Ralph Lee Hopkins (Sunset, Photographer, Cactus, Zodiac); Sven-Olaf Lindblad (Dolphin and Zodiac); Michael S. Nolan (Gray Whale and Calf, Whale and Zodiac, Sea Lion); Jack Swenson (Kayaking)